Using the arts to achieve #DofEWithADifference

 By achieving Arts Award, young people are not only developing arts skills and an understanding of the arts world, but they also acquire important life skills such as communication, resilience and metacognition (the skill of learning how to learn and self-reflection which is vital for success in any subject).
 Linking Arts Award to DofE means that young people get a truly rounded experience by developing or starting a new arts skill, haveing the opportunity to give back to their community, and pushing themselves to achieve this through their DofE excursion.

 Young people looking to achieve their Arts Award will need to be supported by an Arts Award adviser.
 Many schools and youth groups already offer Arts Award, and our Arts Award Supporters are a good starting place to find local support.
-For more guidance, contact your local Bridge Organisation or the Arts Award team.
+For more guidance, contact the Arts Award team.
 If you are aged 18+ and would like to train as an Arts Award adviser, we’d love to hear from you!